samsk/include-url/README.md

 [include-url href="http://localhost:8080/solr/core1/select?wt=xslt&wt=results.xslt" params="q,fq" cache="1800"]
 `
 This requests data from local SOLR instance, that will return search results formated as HTML (ie. table) via its XSLT handler, optionally passing q (query) and fq (filter) params to it.
 Data will be cached for 1800 seconds in Wordpress database.
+Note: this is quick but not totally safe way to query SOLR, consider preprocessing params before passing them to to SOLR

 * Read file from document_root